Congo rebels advance to outskirts of Goma

 The United Nations has about 6,700 peacekeeping forces in North Kivu, with some 1,400 troops in Goma and the surrounding area.
 The force has a mandate to protect civilians.

-More than three quarters of a million people have fled their homes since the latest fighting in eastern Congo erupted in April when a group of soldiers mutinied to form the M23 group.
+Tariq Riebl, humanitarian program co-ordinator for Oxfam aid agency said residents were trying to evacuate their families from Goma while trucks full of Congolese soldiers were seen leaving the city on Sunday.

+“We are expecting 50,000 people moving today, and when the dust settles tomorrow, we’ll just have to see where those people are located,” he said.

-On Saturday, U.N. helicopters were dispatched to strafe rebel positions, but insurgents have continued to gain ground in the fresh round of fighting which the United Nations says has forced civilians to flee.
+On Saturday, U.N. helicopters strafed rebel positions, but insurgents have continued to gain ground.

 Rebels on Sunday said they were responding to an early morning assault by government forces.
 No casualty figures were given by either side.